 It’s August!
 Your vegetable garden is really asserting itself, your flower beds are still full of color, and your lawn, like the dog, is ready to take a nap.
 There’s nothing to do at this point but enjoy it, right?

 Okay, here’s some thing we did in August back in our old zone 4 days.
-We’re sure you can add to the list, especially those August things required in your growing zone and location. (more…)
+We’re sure you can add to the list of gardening tips, especially those August things required in your growing zone and location. (more…)

 Your healthy, vegetable loving Planet Natural Blogger loves Brussels sprouts.
 Those firm little heads with a mild cabbage flavor are wonderful with just a touch of butter or olive oil, smothered in a cheese sauce, or baked into a casserole.
 Our experience growing them provides an object lesson in how we learn the craft of organic gardening, one that involves success followed by a succession of problems that are solved one-by-one, often with same or similar solutions, followed by a return to success.
 Happy ending!